clitetailor/react-epic/docs/CounterExample.md

 const reset = () => 0
 ```

-So to lift the app logic up to the RxJS layer, here is how we do it:
+So to lift the app logic up to the RxJS and React DOM, here is how we do it:

 ```jsx
 export class CounterApp extends Component {